stats4sd/odk-central-exporter/README.md

 Each zip file will contain all the submissions for the form.
 If the form has repeat groups, there will be multiple csv files - one for the "main" submission data, and one for each of the repeat groups.
 For more information on the exported data formats, see the ruODK documentation: https://docs.ropensci.org/ruODK/reference/submission_export.html

+The export folders will also contain the xml definition for each form version, and (if available from ODK Central) the xlsx form files as well.